kasey/terraform-provider-runtime/README.md

-# provider-template
+# provider-terraform-plugin

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
-It comes with the following features that are meant to be refactored:

-- A `Provider` resource type that only points to a credentials `Secret`.
-- A `MyType` resource type that serves as an example managed resource.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.
+`provider-terraform-plugin` specifies a set of interfaces and dependency injection points for a code-generated provider to use to offer CRUD methods to fulfill the crossplane ExternalClient API.

 ## Install

-If you would like to install `provider-template` without modifications create the following `ClusterPackageInstall` in a Kubernetes cluster where Crossplane is
+If you would like to install `provider-terraform-plugin` without modifications create the following `ClusterPackageInstall` in a Kubernetes cluster where Crossplane is
 installed: